CalConnect/public/_pages/CalendarFest/AcceptedTalks.md

 *Ben Fortuna joined the Calendaring conversation in 2004 when he released  [iCal4](https://github.com/ical4j/ical4j), a Java implementation of iCalendar.
 Ben is motivated by a desire for greater interoperability with communications technologies, as he believes this is essential for the protection of fundamental human rights.
 Ben holds a Master of Information Systems and is currently working as a Cloud Solutions Architect for a large Australian telco.*

+### Carlota Antón: Rethinking a calendar

+Design thinking applied to improving the user experience of calendar apps.
+Connecting with the user and making digital calendars more tangible.

+*Carlota Antón is a Product Designer based in Madrid.
+She has 7 years of experience in the design field and is currently focused on visual and interaction design as well as accessibility.*

 ### Johannes Raggam: The calendaring infrastructure in Plone

 Abstract: The calendaring infrastructure of the Open Source CMS Plone is built around the iCalendar RFC5545 standard including recurring events and has full timezone support using the Olson database.
 This lightning talk gives an technical overview of our implementation, the challenges we were facing and an outlook about our future plans.